Internships & Experiences

 Thank you to the Graduate Coordinator Network for co-sponsoring this event!

-Developed in collaboration with Johns Hopkins University, Empower Your Pitch is an engaging, dynamic research communication contest.
+Developed in collaboration with Johns Hopkins University, Empower Your Research Pitch is an engaging, dynamic research communication contest.
 Alongside a comprehensive skill-development series, EYP is designed to equip participants with the strategies needed to effectively communicate complex ideas in just three minutes.
-New for 2025: Postdocs are welcome to participate!
+All graduate students and postdocs from across disciplines are welcome to participate.

 This campus-wide research communication competition is co-sponsored by the Graduate Coordinator Network and the Graduate School Office of Career and Life Design.